odow/StochOptFormat/README.md

 ## Preliminaries

-StochOptFormat is based on two recently developed concepts:
+SOF is based on two recently developed concepts:

 - The _Policy Graph_ decomposition of a multistage stochastic program [1].
 - _MathOptFormat_, a file format for mathematical optimization problems [2].